OpenCBS/OpenCBS-Desktop/README.md

-# OpenCBS
+# OpenCBS Desktop

-**You will find in this repository the source code of OpenCBS Desktop and OpenCBS Cloud**
+**You will find in this repository the source code of OpenCBS Desktop, which was developed between 2013 and 2017**

 The main features are: